contentful/widget-sdk/docs/guides/data-prefetching.md

 This uses the term `dataset` for data that has `sys.id` and optionally contains Links in `sys`, e.g. Users and Teams.

+See selector tests for documentation of behaviour: `redux/selectors/access.spec.js`.
+Also use the redux dev tools to inspect behaviour and state during runtime.

 ## Loading defined datasets for routes

 Add your route including datasets to load here: `redux/routes.es6.js`